MKruijer/databaseEditor/README.md

 # DatabaseEditor

 This tool is designed to update the database and use it to finalize the cosine similarity iterations.
-It is build upon the database created by Bjorn et al, the paper can be found Here: https://julianpasveer.com/Relate_architectural_issues_and_emails_in_mailing_lists%20(2).pdf
+It is build upon the database created by Pasveer et al, the paper can be found Here: https://julianpasveer.com/Relate_architectural_issues_and_emails_in_mailing_lists%20(2).pdf

 ## Dependency